chasakara/Traditional-Herbs/README.md

 * to add a picture of the herb

 * to see the images of what the herb looks like

+### Features

+* Navigation bar -

+* My Herbs - A link that takes you to page that displays all herbs in the data base

+* Add Herbs - A link that takes you to page that display a form to fill about your herb information

+* Log in - A link that takes you to page that display a form were a user fill in about their registered information

+* Log out - A link that takes takes the user out of session and direct the user to the log in page

+* Sign up - A link that takes you to a page that display a form for a user register to fill in their information

 ### Future Features